Vote fails to end decades-old dispute over Macedonia's name

 Sunday’s referendum asked Macedonians whether they agreed to the name change.
 Opponents urged followers not to vote, rather than vote no.

-More than 91.4 percent voted yes, but with 98 percent of votes counted, official turnout was just 37 percent.
+More than 91.5 percent voted yes, but official turnout was just 37 percent, short of the required 50 percent.

 "On this referendum, it is clear that the decision has not been made," election commission head Oliver Derkoski told reporters.